Stanford Prison Experiment: The Musical

 [San Francisco, CA — January 21, 2021]

-History of Stanford Prison Experiment: The Musical
+Background of Stanford Prison Experiment: The Musical

 Although the Stanford Prison Experiment took place more than fifty years ago, its lessons still can equip and encourage us: to be wary of blanket assessments, convenient characterizations, and simplistic solutions to complex problems; to maintain mindful resistance against getting “lost in a role”; and to seek the truth and wisdom of “the other side” as we pursue shared objectives for desperately needed systemic change in society.

-Contact: SPE-TM (at) SugarCreekSolutions (dot) com
+To follow (or to shape!) the ongoing progress, contact: SPE-TM (at) SugarCreekSolutions (dot) com